alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Some kind of vocalic sound must still link the two consonants together, and mark syllable boundaries.
-This allows listeners to distinguish a double-consonant word _KK_ from two single-consonant words in succession _K-K_.
+This allows listeners to distinguish a double-consonant word _KK_ from two single-consonant words in succession _K K_.

 We will use the italic _Ə_
 ([uppercase schwa](https://en.wikipedia.org/wiki/%C6%8F))